samblenny/ocfpga/experiments/08_more_openocd_jtag/README.md

    format.
 I want more information about what's going on with the bootloader when bitstreams and rv32 code don't run as expected.

+4. [**Update**: *never mind...
+I thought the USB device implementation was causing trouble somehow, but the real problem was a bad USB cable.
+Wish I didn't would have thought to check that earlier*]

-4. Figure out how to make the ECP5 logically unplug itself from USB any time that an OpenOCD JTAG operation might halt the clock for the OrangeCrab bootloader's USB stack.
+   ~~Figure out how to make the ECP5 logically unplug itself from USB any time that an OpenOCD JTAG operation might halt the clock for the OrangeCrab bootloader's USB stack.~~

-   Based on how the OrangeCrab's RGB LED color freezes when I begin flashing code over JTAG, I'm guessing that JTAG programming leaves the ECP5 IO pin drivers in whatever mode they were set for prior to stopping the ECP5's clock.
+   ~~Based on how the OrangeCrab's RGB LED color freezes when I begin flashing code over JTAG, I'm guessing that JTAG programming leaves the ECP5 IO pin drivers in whatever mode they were set for prior to stopping the ECP5's clock.
 Hypothetically, since the pins seem to have output drivers enabled